The Smell of Concrete After Rain - 99% Invisible

 In the late 1950s and early 60s, Boston was plagued by a loss of manufacturing jobs and white flight to the suburbs.
 For decades the Massachusetts capital had the highest property taxes in the nation and almost no new development.
 So Boston set an agenda to make the city great again by erecting big, soaring, modern buildings made of concrete.
 And, though some of these buildings were celebrated, others were despised.

 When Boston City Hall was built in 1968, critics were put off by the concrete style.
 It was called “alienating” and “cold.”
 And since it was a government building, this criticism became impossible to remove from politics.
-Boston city hall became a political pawn as mayors and city council members vied for public support with promises to tear it down.
+Boston City Hall became a political pawn as mayors and city council members vied for public support with promises to tear it down.

 But tearing down Boston City Hall has never come to pass.
 Doing so would take an incredible amount of effort and money.
 And so, government officials have largely chosen to ignore the building.
-This “active neglect,” happens with a lot of concrete buildings—they are intentionally unrenovated and uncared for.
-Which only makes the building more ugly, and then more hated, and then more ignored.
+This “active neglect” happens with a lot of concrete buildings—they are intentionally unrenovated and uncared for which only makes the building more ugly, and then more hated, and then more ignored.
 It’s a vicious cycle wherein the public hate of a building feeds itself.

 When people built these mammoth concrete structures, no one really thought about maintenance, because they seemed indestructible.
 In the early days of concrete people assumed it was an everlasting material that wouldn’t require any further attention.
 This has not proven true.
 But, it can be hard to tell when concrete needs repairing since its decay is not visible on the surface.

 Concrete deteriorates chemically, from the inside out.
 Part of this has to do with the metal rebar reinforcements that help to hold up most concrete buildings.
-The rebar can rust, and the rust can cause the concrete to fracture.
+The rebar can rust, and this degradation can lead the concrete to fracture.

 But despite their unpopularity, tearing down these concrete structures is probably not the answer.
 The process is costly and wasteful.
 We can adapt these buildings to make them greener, more appealing places to be.
 And the best way to break the cycle of active neglect may be to love these concrete brutes in all their hulking glory.
 As with any art form—whether opera or painting or literature—the more you know about it the more you appreciate it.
 This is especially true of concrete buildings.